GhofranDayyat/reading-notes/401/class-08.md

 2. What does the JSON Web Token package do?
 * defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 3. What considerations should we make when creating and storing a SECRET?
-* Use encryption to store secrets
+* Use encryption to store secrets within .git repositories
+* Use environment variables
+* Use “Secrets as a service” solutions